adit-bala/CS61A-slides/docs/su22/disc00.md

 ## Intro Survey (Needed to record Attendance)

-[Insert Link] - won't be as long in future :hugs:
+https://tinyurl.com/adit-welcome - won't be as long in future :hugs:

 ## Anonymous Feedback

-[Insert Link] - Anything you want to see from me?
+https://tinyurl.com/adit-anon - Anything you want to see from me?

 ### For questions/concerns: aditbala [at] berkeley [dot] edu